quyenphanlyons/ci-assessment/README.md

 The project is designed to run as a single executable script, downloading data and plots in a structured and repeatable way.
 It can be executed manually from the terminal or automatically on a scheduled basis using GitHub Actions.

-To keep generated outputs organised, data files are store in [data]{https://github.com/quyenphanlyons/ci-assessment/tree/main/data}, plot files are store in [plots]{https://github.com/quyenphanlyons/ci-assessment/tree/main/plots}
+To keep the generated outputs organised, data files are stored in [data](https://github.com/quyenphanlyons/ci-assessment/tree/main/data), plot files are stored in [plots](https://github.com/quyenphanlyons/ci-assessment/tree/main/plots)

 ## The purpose of this repository:

-Data collection: Download recent hourly stock market data for FAANG companies using yfinance Python package and store the data in a structured and timestamped format
+Data collection: Download recent hourly stock market data for FAANG companies using the yfinance Python package and store the data in a structured and timestamped format.

 Data visualisation: Plot the Close prices of all FAANG stocks on a single chart.